 For those interested in pursuing their own business, becoming a virtual assistant (VA) is a great way to use your work experience.
 Virtual assistants provide business services to clients who need one-time, ongoing or occasional help.

-As a VA, you might provide secretarial services, book travel arrangements, set up conference calls, handle complex project management or administer databases.
+As a VA, you might provide secretarial services, book travel arrangements, set up conference calls, handle complex project management, administer databases or offer one of these 150+ VA Services.
 It all depends on what your skills are and what you enjoy doing.

 Being a VA allows you to work from home, on your own schedule, with the clients you choose, at the rates you set.
 For information about setting up your VA business, visit one of the many websites dedicated to this business, run by successful VAs who offer guidance and advice.